Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/03_Vitis_Export_To_Vivado/README.md

  4. Import the VMA in Vivado using `vitis::import_archive` Tcl API.
  5. Generate `fixed.xsa` from Vivado, and from there, the xclbin file is needed to test the design in hardware or hardware emulation.

-##  Recommended design development flow steps:
+## Recommended design development flow steps

 The recommended steps are as follows:
 1. Develop hardware design in Vivado.